-Freedom Day is celebrated in South Africa on Thursday, 27 April 2017 which is a public holiday.
+Freedom Day will be next celebrated in South Africa on Wednesday, 27 April 2022 which will be a public holiday.
 A day to celebrate and enjoy the wonderful diversity and freedom in South Africa since the first free elections were held here in 1994.

 • Visit the Iziko museums in Cape Town for free and learn about the South African history.
 On most of the South African public holidays there is free access for all visitors to the Cape Town Iziko museums.
 Visit the South African museum, the Slave Lodge or the Constantia Manor House.
 Cape Town's historic sites and museums are great places to explore the country's cultures and history.